 Schedule a consultation

-If you are interested in undergoing liposuction, the first step is scheduling a consultation at our office in Columbus, Ohio.
+If you are interested in undergoing liposuction, the first step is scheduling a consultation at our office.
 Dr. Donaldson and the Donaldson Plastic Surgery Staff will guide you through the entire process, including financing options and/or travel arrangements if necessary.

 Call 614-442-7610 or contact us through our form at the upper left of this page.
 Schedule your consultation today and start your journey toward improved shape and physique.